Can Edge Probing Tasks Reveal Linguistic Knowledge in QA Models?: RQ2: EP Test for Coreference

+In \quoref, the answer is a span in the context.
+The \modelagnosticfilter\ algorithm works in two steps: a) \textbf{Sentence Selection}: Select the context sentence that is most similar to the question; and b) \textbf{Entity Type Matching}: The question expects an entity of a particular type, eg: `where' $\rightarrow$ location, `who' $\rightarrow$ person.
+From the sentence selected in the last step, select an entity of the same type.

-For the first problem, we use two methods: 1) \textbf{Token-Overlap}: Select the sentence that has the highest token overlap with the question tokens, and 2) \textbf{Sentence Encoder}: A sentence encoder that uses siamese network and triplet loss to derive semantically meaningful sentence embeddings \cite{reimers-gurevych-2019-sentence}.
-The encoder is trained on MSMarco, a large dataset for answer passage retrieval, and available off-the-shelf (see the appendix for details).
+For `Sentence Selection', we use two methods: 1) \textbf{Token-Overlap}: Select the sentence that has the highest token overlap with the question tokens, and 2) \textbf{Sentence Encoder}: An off-the-shelf sentence encoder from \citet{reimers-gurevych-2019-sentence} trained on MS Marco \cite{DBLP:conf/nips/NguyenRSGTMD16}, a large scale dataset for answer passage retrieval (see the appendix for details).